Semaglutide and Thyroid Cancer Risk: What You Need to Know

 The Bottom Line

-For patients without personal or family history of medullary thyroid cancer or MEN 2, the thyroid cancer warning should not be a major barrier to using semaglutide.
-The warning exists out of an abundance of caution based on animal studies, but years of human use have not revealed a thyroid cancer risk.
+For patients without personal or family history of medullary thyroid cancer or MEN 2, the thyroid cancer warning should be discussed in context rather than treated as automatic disqualification.
+The warning exists because of animal findings, and the key practical question is whether you have the contraindications named in the prescribing information.